mosn/htnn/site/content/en/docs/developer-guide/plugin_development.md

 For each plugin, the calling order of callbacks is:

 1. DecodeHeaders
-2. DecodeData
+2. DecodeData (if request body exists)
-3. EncodeHeaders
+3. DecodeTrailers (if request trailers exists)
-4. EncodeData
+4. EncodeHeaders
+5. EncodeData (if response body exists)
+6. EncodeTrailers (if response trailers exists)
-5. OnLog
+7. OnLog

 Between plugins, the order of invocation is determined by the order of the plugins.
 Suppose plugin `A` is in the `Authn` group, `B` is in `Authz`, and `C` is in `Traffic`.